 The QI Department will develop a QI Work Plan at the beginning of January of each year.
 The Work Plan covers the scope of the QI Program and includes the following:

-- Yearly planned activities and objectives, including the time frames for each activity's completion and the staff responsible for each activity for improving: - Quality of clinical care
+- Yearly planned activities and objectives, including the times for each activity's completion and the staff.

+responsible for each activity for improving:

+- o Quality of clinical care

+- o Safety of clinical care